-For threatened species of flora and fauna, accurate and defensible results are essential.
-Our enhanced solution, the Threatened Species Matrix, provides greater transparency and confidence when using eDNA for threatened species assessments.
+For threatened species management, accurate monitoring results are essential.
+The Threatened Species Matrix provides greater transparency and confidence when using eDNA for threatened species assessments.

 Public and internal genetic sequence availability: We look at how well existing genetic data represents the full diversity and uniqueness of your species.
 This also includes checking for closely related and co-occurring species to reduce the risk of false positives caused by gaps in reference databases.